 Director

-Clendening joined the board in late 2020.
-He currently serves on the board of Silicon Valley Financial Group (NASDAQ: SIVB).
-Additionally, he is engaged as a consultant focused on financial services, wealth management and digital innovation.
-He recently served as president and CEO of Blucora, Inc. Previously, he worked at Charles Schwab Corporation as EVP, Co-Leader of its Retail Business Unit, EVP of Shared Strategic Services, and CEO of Charles Schwab Bank.
+John Clendening is the founding CEO of Earned Wealth and joined the FTC board in late 2020.
+Previously, he served as the President and CEO of Blucora, Inc. Prior to this, he worked at Charles Schwab Corporation as EVP, Co-Leader of its Retail Business Unit, EVP of Shared Strategic Services and CEO of Charles Schwab Bank.
+Additionally, he served on the board of Silicon Valley Financial Group.

 Director

-Joining the board in 2017, he is president and chief executive officer of Texas-based NEAT Transportation Group.
-Prior to founding NEAT Transportation Group, Hagenbuch served as president of Transport Industries.
+Joining the board in 2017, Hagenbuch is president and chief executive officer of Texas- based NEAT Transportation Group.
+Prior to founding NEAT Transportation Group, he served as president of Transport Industries.

 Director